autocrypt/autocrypt/doc/level1.rst

 Autocrypt can be mitigated by using a different MUA for each e-mail account.

-Sometimes a user may be able to send and receive emails with multiple distinct e-mail addresses ("aliases") via a single account.
+Sometimes a user may be able to send and receive e-mails with multiple distinct e-mail addresses ("aliases") via a single account.
 For the purposes of Autocrypt, the MUA SHOULD treat each specific alias as a distinct account.